 • Learning about research methods

-• Access to the University Library and Center for Excellence in Teaching and Learning (CETL)
+• Access to the University Library and The Center for Excellence in Teaching, Learning & Online Education (CETLOE)

 Faculty Mentoring includes Intensive English Program course(s) focusing on writing and oral communication as well as weekly individual/group tutoring sessions.
 Program participants also have access to MANGO and the Center for International Resources and Collaborative Language Engagement (CIRCLE) making language-learning software available to the scholars.

 • Visits to Atlanta attractions using CityPASSes (Ticket books) provided by the program